TheHorscht/DialogSystem/README.md

 -- Dofile-ing dialog_system.lua returns the dialog system local dialog_system = dofile_once("mods/yourmod/lib/DialogSystem/dialog_system.lua")
 ```
-It can be configured by setting the following properties on it:
+It can either be configured locally by setting the following properties on it, or globally when initializing the library (see [here](#global-config)).
+If nothing is configures, it will fall back to use the defaults.
 ```lua
 -- To add new images/icons to be used in text, this one will be usable as {@img fish}
 dialog_system.images.fish = "mods/yourmod/files/dialog_images/fish.png"